 Since Ancient Greece and Rome, Memento Mori has carried itself through diverse religious practices, literary and artistic themes, and cultures throughout the world.
 The reason is clear: its utility is of significant effect on the human condition.

 Scale Your Life.
 It’s good for you.

 Any decision, feeling, sensation, or experience can benefit from a broader perspective.
 When we consider something, considering it within a wider context offers clarity and insight.

-Remembering that we will die some day can help us find gratitude for things we might otherwise take for granted.
-It can but fear more at ease, and a comfortable relationship with one’s own impending end can lead to greater joy.
+Remembering that we will die someday can help us find gratitude for things we might otherwise take for granted.
+It can put fear more at ease, and a comfortable relationship with one’s own impending end can lead to greater joy.

 Sure, it can be unsettling sometimes.
 YOU’RE GOING TO DIE.
-It is a stark an irreconcilable statement which our brains and our cultures create massive myths in order to find comfort in denial.
+It is a stark and irreconcilable statement about which our brains and cultures create massive myths in order to find comfort in denial.